Matthew 27:34 and Mark 15:23

 A second explanation could be that that Matt.
 27:34 and Mark 15:23 are describing different events.
-Textual evidence supporting this would be that different Greek words are used: "ozos" in Matthew for "wine" while Mark has the Greek "oinos" as wine.
-That, combined with different Greek words "chole" for "gall" in Matthew and "smurna" for "myrrh" in Mark, may be a clue that these are different events.
-However, this explanation, though possible, is not very likely since the context of the verses strongly suggest that each is a description of the same event.
+Textual evidence supporting this would be that different Greek words are used: ozos in Matthew for "wine," while Mark has the Greek oinos as wine.
+That, combined with the different Greek words chole for "gall" in Matthew and smurna for "myrrh" in Mark, may be a clue that these are different events.
+However, this explanation--though possible--is not very likely since the context of the verses strongly suggests that each is a description of the same event.

 Third, there may be an unknown copyist error.
 I say unknown because I could find no record of any textual variation in Matthew and Mark regarding these verses in question.
 This does not mean that we might not find one in the future which could shed more light on the issue.
 However, the weakness with this explanation is that it is an argument of silence and is not favored.

 I conclude that the most likely explanation is the first one--that both myrrh and gall were present in the vinegar.

 This article is also available in: Indonesia

 - 1. Enhanced Strong’s Lexicon, Oak Harbor, WA: Logos Research Systems, 1995.